Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 return current_state # Hold previous state on ambiguous input

-2. Microstop Aggregation & Threshold Engineering
+Microstop Aggregation & Threshold Engineering Permalink to this section

 # downtime_thresholds.yaml